CircuitLaunch/DXL/README.md

 There's a method to recover from overloads.

-Sync reads and writes are easy.
+Sync writes are easy (Sync reads are not supported in Protocol 1.0).

 And it's fully documented.